aliyun/terraform-provider-alicloud/website/docs/d/fc_custom_domains.html.markdown

 * `ids` - A list of custom domain ids.
 * `names` - A list of custom domain names.
 * `domains` - A list of custom domains, including the following attributes:
+  * `id` - The custom domain id, same as domain name.
   * `domain_name` - The custom domain name.
   * `protocol` - The custom domain protocol.
   * `account_id` - The account id.